How I came to regularly watch Anime (since you asked).

 I watched no anime in Grade School or High School, and had absolutely no interest as it was childish to me.
 A common stereotype.

 In college, I've gone through the usual battery of being urged to watch "Akira" and "Ghost in the Shell" but non-anime regulars.
 I watched them.. but they really didn't hit me all that hard.
 However it really wasn't until I caught Ninja Scroll at 3am on the Cartoon Network that I was completely taken aback by the level of exhilaration, action, and intense personification of evil that this storytelling medium had to offer.
 Finding anything akin to Ninja Scroll would have to, as you probably know, wait for many years.
-I bought it in DVD, almost immediately.
+I bought it on VHS, almost immediately.
 To my chagrin, though, nobody in my immediate social circle could recommend think of anything that would come close as a Samurai Epic.

 Eventually, I purchased a PS2.